faro7ah/Coding-Dojo-R-Project/README.md

 We visualized our results and used diversified char types to convey our message and finding out the results.

 ## Results:
+- We found that Friday recorded the highest rate of revenue.
 ![](Bar1.jpg)
+In this Bar plot
 ![](bar2.jpg)
 ![](bar3.jpg)